 Open retort while the instrument is processing/after pausing/after the protocol ends, the user gets contact with the hot surface of lid/baskets/fluids/hazardous reagents/vapor from the retort.
-Open the retort and the protocol cannot continue.

 - Hot surface.
 Wear chemical protective clothing, protective goggles, respirator, rubber gloves, and all other necessary personal protective equipment during operation. - Do not open the retort lid or remove reagent bottles/paraffin oven cover/paraffin baths when a protocol is running, unless a system message indicates to do so.
 Whilst a protocol is running, if you want to remove the specimens from the retort or add specimens to the retort, press the pause button. - Take care if opening a retort or paraffin bath after pausing the instrument.
 Read any warning messages-for example, the retort is above safe access temperature-and take appropriate precautions before continuing. - Molten paraffin is hot and may cause burns.
 Be careful when handling paraffin and removing baskets.